opensearch-project/project-website/_posts/2024-11-01-5-Takeaways-of-OpenSearchCon-NA-2024.markdown

 In a far away land, where search experts meet to discussion the art state of the most wonderful search engine of all: OpenSearch.
 A tool that does not belong to the royals, but to everyone, and everyone can help to use it and build it.
 It’s time to talk about the OpenSearchCon North America 2024.

-The event happened in San Francisco, in the United States.
-The city, being the heart of innovation, felt like the ideal place to talk about such important topics like Search and Machine Learning.
-The conference took place from September 24 to 26, 2024 and covered not only talks, but also training and the Unconference (yes, we’ll explain that part in a moment!).
+This year, OpenSearchCon North America took place in San Francisco.
+The city, being the heart of innovation, felt like the ideal place to talk about important topics like search and machine learning.
+The conference was held from September 24 to 26, 2024, and offered not only talks but also training and the Unconference (yes, we'll explain that part in a moment!).
 ![ali-fischer-keynote](/assets/media/blog-images/2024-11-01-5-Takeaways-of-OpenSearchCon-NA-2024/eli-fischer-keynote.jpg){:class="img-centered"}

-## Keynote 🎤📢⭐
+## Keynote

-There is no present without a past, and that is what the keynote by Eli Fischer highlighted about the OpenSearch’s history.
-He showed how contributions shape such a complex project, working to keep it stable and shinning.
+There is no present without a past, which Eli Fisher highlighted in his keynote address about the history of the OpenSearch Project.
+He showed how contributions shape such a complex project, helping to keep it stable.

 Continuing with Anupam Chaturvedi talking about Generative AI and OpenSearch interacting with predominantly technologies like information stored in PDF.
 This reminds us that new technologies have to consider also, the past ones.
 But how do ensure the future of OpenSearch?